ROOTS

 An economic downturn in the early 70's and distance led to the slow dissolution of the group with each venturing off on their own while James continued to maintain his business in Rockport Mass and ultimately move to New Hampshire himself to become a League of New Hampshire Craftsman as well.

 At this time we discovered that we had the good fortune to have settled in a state with the oldest supportive crafts community organization in the US called The League of New Hampshire Craftsmen.
-There were several League retail galleries, an annual craftsman's fair, a very supportive Director and an already established appreciative base of craft customers.
+There were several League retail galleries, an annual Craftsman's fair, a very supportive Director at the time and an already established appreciative base of craft customers.
 It was time to join.

-This phase not only found us living in the rural hills of New Hampshire homesteading with limited resources on a large tract of land, beginning a family which was coming along steadily but it also found us also seeing bills and taxes coming in and so the new business needed a plan.
+This phase not only found us living in the rural hills of New Hampshire homesteading with limited resources on a large tract of land with a growing family but it also found us also seeing bills and taxes coming in and so the new business needed a plan.

-Ron was juried in 1972 we guess and the push was on to supply the stores with jewelry that had local appeal and was reasonable priced for the market at the time.
+The goal and push then was on to supply the League stores with jewelry that had local appeal and was reasonable priced for the market at the time.

-In 1974 we signed up for our first Fair.
+In 1974 Ron signed up for our first Fair.
 Then we scrambled for displays.
 Kind of a backwards approach .
-Ruth Burt and Merle Walker actually loaned us displays from headquarters for our first fair!
-They were enormously supportive.
+Ruth Burt and Merle Walker actually loaned Ron displays from headquarters for our first fair!
+They were enormously nurturing and warm towards craftsmen and helped grow the Craftsmen roster.
+The spirit of the League of New Hampshire Craftsmen was one they manifested well.

-We displayed our jewelry on peas and beans and had to keep digging the pieces out.
+Ron displayed his jewelry on peas and beans and had to keep digging the pieces out.
 The customers loved it anyway.

-Our little children are grown and there are grandchildren with interests in what we do.
+Our little children are grown and there are older teen grandchildren with interests in what we do.

 We have been blessed over the years with a fabulous customer base, many friends in the crafts community and customers who always stop by our booth to say hello.